 Moving on to the next one and although we are the first to say that Nuclear Energy is not Renewable…yet we wanted to include this role as if you are interested in getting into renewables the nuclear industry, as clean energy is definitely worth a look.

-The EDF Nuclear Business Apprenticeship is build the foundation for an incredible career in Supply Chain by joining the Nuclear Business Apprenticeship.
-Based at the EDF Hinkley Point B power station in Somerset you’ll spend 2 years learning from the team, getting valuable practical experience and studying for a recognised qualification.
+The EDF Nuclear Business Apprenticeship is built the foundation for an incredible career in Supply Chain by joining the Nuclear Business Apprenticeship.
+Based at the EDF Hinkley Point B power station in Somerset, you’ll spend 2 years learning from the team, getting valuable practical experience and studying for a recognised qualification.

-During the apprenticeship you can expect on-the-job training, formal classroom learning and practical experience as part of ‘Team Hinkley’ which will give you the confidence and satisfaction of being part of a successful forward-looking team, focused on safety and quality to support plant operations.
+During the apprenticeship you can expect on-the-job training, formal classroom learning and practical experience as part of ‘Team Hinkley’, giving you the confidence and satisfaction of being part of a successful, forward-looking team, focused on safety and quality to support plant operations.

-On site at Hinkley Point B you’ll complete a number of short assignments to provide an appreciation of the main supply chain functions and, with their support, you’ll also study for a Warehousing and Storage Level 2 Apprenticeship on day release at Weston College.
+On-site at Hinkley Point B you’ll complete several short assignments to provide an appreciation of the main supply chain functions and, with their support, you’ll also study for a Warehousing and Storage Level 2 Apprenticeship on day release at Weston College.

 This apprenticeship provides the foundation knowledge, skills and experience for the role of Supply Chain Warehouse Operative.
 Warehouse Operatives communicate with a wide range of employees and contract partners.
-They have a passion to meet customers’ expectations by providing a quality service with the supply and delivery of parts to ensure the plant continually operates to generate electricity safely and reliably to the national grid.
+They have a passion for meeting customers’ expectations by providing a quality service with the supply and delivery of parts to ensure the plant continually operates to generate electricity safely and reliably to the national grid.

 You will require;

 The completion of the Nuclear Business Apprenticeship is just the first step in a career within EDF Energy.
-At the end of a successful apprenticeship you’ll move into a permanent role in the Supply Chain team and within one year of completion of the programme you’ll be applying the skills and knowledge you’ve gained as you build your career at EDF Energy.
+At the end of a successful apprenticeship, you’ll move into a permanent role in the Supply Chain team.
+Within one year of completing the programme, you’ll be applying the skills and knowledge you’ve gained as you build your career at EDF Energy.

-In the future you could study for Chartered Institute of Procurement & Supply qualifications, beginning with the Certificate in Procurement and Supply Operations.
+In the future, you could study for the Chartered Institute of Procurement & Supply qualifications, beginning with the Certificate in Procurement and Supply Operations.

 Nuclear Engineer Degree Apprenticeship – EDF Energy

-EDF Energy also recruit Nuclear Engineer Degree Apprenticeship.
-EDF Energy are big on supporting people as they set out on their career.
+EDF Energy also recruits Nuclear Engineer Degree Apprenticeship.
+EDF Energy is big on supporting people as they set out on their career.
 Over four years, you’ll learn from experts, gaining valuable experience while studying for a Bachelors Degree in Electrical Engineering.
-You can expect on-the-job training and the kind of practical experience you simply can't get on campus.
+You can expect on-the-job training and the kind of practical experience you can't get on campus.

 102 UCAS points - ideally three A-Levels (at grade C or above), including maths and a science subject or a relevant Level 3 qualification, such as a BTEC Level 3 Extended Diploma with a strong mathematical element